shawnmgoulet/teachosm-for-school/Modules/Module2-IntroductionToOpenStreetMap.md

     * [JP Morgan Chase employees contribute to the Missing Maps project (JP)](https://www.jpmorganchase.com/corporate/news/stories/why-are-we-mapping-missing-maps.htm)

-This work will later be entered into each student’s journal upon being created in the next module.
+This work will then be entered into each student’s journal upon being created in the next module.

 * * *

+Questions?
+Comments?
+Concerns?
+Email [TeachOSM](mailto:info@teachosm.org) or Tweet [@TeachOSM](https://twitter.com/teachosm)